timstr/spmcq/README.md

 -   Fixed-size capacity and no additional heap allocation after construction
 -   Multiple readers
 -   The writer may overtake readers without erroring or extra blocking, and readers can detect this scenario and may skip ahead
--   Low latency and low synchronization overhead (hopefully, at least; I have not rigorously tested this)
+-   Low latency and low synchronization overhead.
+Both reads and writes consist of a simple spin lock and a single memcopy of the item.

 ## Basic Usage